aleksandrsg/onepagewebsite/readme.md

 ### UX ###

+Project wireframe you could find in directory Assets.
 In the photo industry, it’s usually good practice to have your own site on the site.

 That is why: